 1. Make Sure Windows Have Locks

 One of the best ways to childproof your windows is to make sure they have locks, and that you keep them locked when they are not open.
 Multi-point locking mechanisms are also useful for homes with young children.
+Not only does this help protect your children, but it’s also one of the home security tips to protect your home.

 Keeping windows locks is one of the essential window safety tips in general, and can help you childproof your windows.
 However, you will want to make sure your children know how to unlock the window in case they need to use it as an emergency exit, but they should be taught that this is only for emergencies.